Spiral-Memory/EmbeddedChat/packages/docs/docs/Development/theming_technical.md

 We use [Emotion](https://emotion.sh/) for styling.
 Each component has a `component.style.js` file for CSS definitions.

-We use theming with our `useTheme` hook, exported from `@embeddedchat/ui-elements`, according to our specific requirements.
+We use theming with our `useTheme` hook, exported from `ec-test-ui-elements`, according to our specific requirements.
 The implementation looks something like this:

 ```jsx
 import { useContext } from "react";